zenecture/neuroflow/README.md

 net.train(xs, ys)
 ```
 And then we can `train` our `net`.
-For our XOR-feed-forward net, the loss function is defined as follows:
+The `SquaredMeanError` loss function is defined as follows:

     L(W) = Σ1/2(t - net(x))²

 Where `W` are the weights, `t` is the target and `net(x)` the prediction.
 The sum `Σ` is taken over all samples and
-the square `²` gives a convex functional form, which is convenient for gradient descent.
+the square `²` gives a convex functional form, because -1 + 1 = 0, and we don't want that.
+For 1-of-K classification,
+there is also the `Softmax` loss function, but here we treat the XOR-adder as a regression challenge.

 The training progress will appear on console so we can track it.
 If you want to visualize the loss function, you can pipe the values to a `file` like this: